SUPPORTING THE UNDEREMPLOYED

 In a giving mood?

-Our very own CEO of Micah Center is dressing up as Santa Claus for charity this year!
-If you need a Santa Claus for a holiday event, Phil Miller-Evans is available for hire, all you need to do is make a donation to the Micah Center.
-Packages will vary according to donation prices.
+Our very own CEO of Micah Center is available as Santa Claus!
+If you need a Santa Claus for a holiday event, Phil Miller-Evans is available for hire.
+All proceeds fund help fund the activities of Micah Center.
+For more information go to

 Background of Micah Center